Skip to main content

 Accelerating transport decarbonisation

-Australia’s path to net zero emissions requires transformative change of transport section if we are to meet the emissions reduction target of 43 per cent on 2005 levels by 2030.
+Australia’s path to net zero emissions requires transformative change of the transport sector if we are to meet the emissions reduction target of 43 per cent on 2005 levels by 2030.

-Rideshare drivers can cover as much as 60,000 kilometres a year compared with a private vehicle owner covering an average 11,000 kilometres a year.
-That makes the uptake of electric vehicles for rideshare fleets a significant opportunity to cut transport emissions.
+Rideshare drivers can cover as much as 60,000 kilometres a year, according to Splend.
+That makes the uptake of EVs for rideshare fleets a significant opportunity to cut transport emissions.

 Richard Lovell